Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

 Chhatrapati Shivaji Terminus

 The Chhatrapati Shivaji Terminus, formerly known as Victoria Terminus Station, is a historic railway station in Mumbai.
 Architect Frederick William Stevens imagined and designed this Gothic railway station in the late 19th century.
 The terminal took 10 years to build, and it’s still one of the busiest train stations in the country.
 British architects worked with Indian craftsmen to include Indian architectural traditions, forging two designs and cultures into one finished project.
+If you’re planning to fly to Mumbai, a Singapore to Mumbai flight doesn’t take very long.
+You’ll be touring the historic sites of Mumbai in no time flat.

 Churches and Convents of Goa